Revised: August 10, 2021

 WHAT INFORMATION DO WE COLLECT ABOUT YOU AND HOW DID WE GET THAT INFORMATION?

-When you visit our Web page, create an account with us, post materials on one of our chat rooms or bulletin board, or contact us for support or other offerings, we collect information that identifies you.
+When you visit our Site, create an account with us, post materials on one of our chat rooms or bulletin board, or contact us for support or other offerings, we collect information that identifies you.
 This includes information such as your name, company name, email address, or payment information.
 We may also sometimes collect other information that does not identify you, such as information regarding browser name, operating system, internet service provider, mobile device type, and your mobile network information.
 In addition, when you access an offer by one of our marketers, we collect online identifiers.
 We provide more detail in the list below.

 Contact Information: If you are a member or customer of our services, we will collect general contact information that you provide to us.
 This includes: your name, address, telephone number and, where applicable, your company name and job title.
 We may also collect social media contact information including your Instant Messenger, LinkedIn and Facebook profiles.